The structure group for quasi-linear equations via universal enveloping algebras: The Hopf algebra structure

 Thanks to our restriction $\lhom\gamma\rhom > |\n|$, cf. \eqref{ao60}, it holds that

-With help of the bigradation \eqref{bigrad} and the gradation \eqref{grad01} we will now establish finiteness properties of the module and the product.
+With help of the bigrading \eqref{bigrad} and the grading \eqref{grad01} we will now establish finiteness properties of the action and the product.
 For this, we first write the basis representations of both maps.
-It is tautological that the basis representation of the module ${\rm U}(\L)\otimes \T^* \to \T^*$ with respect to \eqref{ao75} and the monomial ``basis''\footnote{ with a slight abuse of language, since the elements $\z^\gamma$ do not constitute a basis of $\T^*$}, i.~e.~
+It is tautological that the basis representation of the action ${\rm U}(\L)\otimes \T^* \to \T^*$ with respect to \eqref{ao75} and the monomial ``basis''\footnote{ with a slight abuse of language, since the elements $\z^\gamma$ do not constitute a basis of $\T^*$}, i.~e.~

 is given by